srytmj/srytmj/README.md

 </div>

-I didn't plan on ending up in **Accounting Information Systems** — I just kind of landed there.
-But somewhere along the way I got hooked on the systems behind the numbers instead of the numbers themselves.
-These days I think about servers more than balance sheets.
+I didn't really plan on ending up in Accounting Information Systems, I just kind of landed there.
+Somewhere along the way I got hooked on the systems behind the numbers instead of the numbers themselves, and now I think about servers more than balance sheets.

 ## 🟢 Now

-Currently in the **AWS re/Start** program (July 20 – September 4, 2026, 7 weeks), learning full-time to get industry-ready for cloud.
+Currently in the AWS re/Start program, running July 20 to September 4, 2026 (7 weeks).
+Learning full-time and trying to get properly industry-ready for cloud work.

 ## 🔧 Focus & Skills

-- **Cloud Infrastructure** — AWS fundamentals (EC2, S3, RDS), basic system design
+- **Cloud Infrastructure**: AWS fundamentals (EC2, S3, RDS), basic system design
-- **FinOps & Cost Optimization** — cost awareness, cloud cost optimization strategy
+- **FinOps & Cost Optimization**: cost awareness and optimization strategy for cloud usage
-- **Data** — data processing & analysis, data-driven decision making
+- **Data**: processing, analysis, and making decisions based on it instead of gut feeling
-- **Automation** — Python & scripting, cloud tooling automation
+- **Automation**: Python and scripting, mostly for cloud tooling

 ## 🛠️ Tools & Tech